reidev275/ReducingDeveloperFriction/slides/index.md

 ***

+### A Developer's journey from OO to Functional

-- data-state : intro
+' - data-state : intro
 ' good morning
 ' thank you so much for coming today
-' This is Reducing Developer Friction
-' A developer’s journey from OO to FP
+' This is A developer’s journey from OO to FP

 ***